-- It is not clear from the evidence presented by ENA that the incremental benefits of introducing a DMIS are likely to outweigh the upfront costs to consumers. - If the DMIS is implemented, transmission businesses will receive incentive payments for undertaking non-network options that they already would have been required by the RIT-T to adopt. - This is a significant risk given transmission businesses appear to be increasingly utilising demand management solutions, as highlighted by stakeholder submissions. - Ongoing incentive payments are not necessary to manage initial costs to transmission businesses to 'unlock' non-network solutions. - These mostly one-off costs can be funded through AER revenue allowances.
-There is no 'incentive gap problem' under the current regulatory framework, as acknowledged by ENA. - Other sources of funding may be available too such as from ARENA or the DMIA (if implemented for transmission). - The Commission considers other possible benefits of the DMIS suggested by ENA do not outweigh the costs to customers:
+- It is not clear from the evidence presented by ENA that the incremental benefits of introducing a DMIS are likely to outweigh the upfront costs to consumers. - If the DMIS is implemented, transmission businesses will receive incentive payments for undertaking non-network options that they already would have been required by the RIT-T to adopt. - Ongoing incentive payments are not necessary to manage initial costs to transmission businesses to 'unlock' non-network solutions. - The RIT-T process and AER can take into account longer term dynamic efficiency gains that benefit consumers overall in considering any proposed expenditure to overcome practical implementation barriers.
+There is no 'incentive gap problem' under the current regulatory framework, as acknowledged by ENA. - Other sources of funding may be available too such as from ARENA or, as a result of this decision, the DMIA. - The Commission considers other possible benefits of the DMIS suggested by ENA do not outweigh the costs to customers: - The DMIS is not the most effective and direct way to promote a 'broader and deeper' market for non-network alternatives.
+Regardless, such industry subsidies may create inefficient market distortions and, therefore, are not necessarily warranted.

-- The DMIS is not the most effective and direct way to promote a 'broader and deeper' market for non-network alternatives.
-Regardless, such industry subsidies may create inefficient market distortions and, therefore, are not necessarily warranted. - The proposed rule does not fundamentally address the potential risk of unbalanced incentives under the regulatory framework, which could bias investment decisions.
-This issue is being considered more broadly by the Commission as part of the Economic regulatory framework review as supported by stakeholder submissions. - 'Cultural barriers' may exist in transmission businesses which mean they are resistant to or slow to adopt less familiar demand management approaches.
-However, the Commission is more concerned about exacerbating a 'cost of service mentality' - whereby networks believe they should only act to lower costs to the benefit of consumers if there are specific financial rewards for doing so. - On balance, the Commission's draft rule determination is to make a more preferable draft rule to apply the DMIA to transmission regulation, and not the proposed DMIS - as discussed in more detail below.
+- The proposed rule does not fundamentally address the potential risk of unbalanced incentives under the regulatory framework, which could bias investment decisions. - 'Cultural barriers' may exist in transmission businesses which mean they are resistant to or slow to adopt less familiar demand management approaches.
+The Commission is concerned that providing payments for networks through the DMIS (with no downside risk) to deliver efficient network services to the benefit of their customers, in addition to the existing ex-ante financial incentives, would promote a 'cost of service mentality' negatively impacting dynamic efficiency and potentially hindering the market transition. - On balance, the Commission's final rule determination is to make a more preferable final rule to apply the DMIA to transmission regulation, and not the proposed DMIS.
+This is supported by all stakeholder submissions to the draft determination, except for ENA.